satyakisikdar/CNRG/README.md

   -o , --outdir OUTDIR  Name of the output directory (default: output) -n N                  Number of graphs to generate (default: 5)
 ```

+Edge lists of new undirected graphs can be added in the `./src/temp/` directory with extension `.g`.